umaumax/oressh/README.md

 # oressh

 * oreore ssh command
-  * create oreore environment on remote machine with minimal sideeffect
+  * create oreore environment on remote machine with minimal side effect

 ## how to use
 ```